myroms/roms_test/IRENE/Coupling/data_wrf_roms_wmc/Readme.md

   We are currently using the **WRF** code from https://github.com/myroms, which applied a couple of corrections to the code submitted to its developers and will appear in future releases.
-There will be no need to patch **WRF** for each release version ads before.
+There will be no need to patch **WRF** for each release version as before.

 - The strategy is to compile **WRF** from a cloned **wrf** subdirectory were the application is run.
 To compile **WRF**, use: